 The Skog Church Tapestry

-This woolen tapestry on a white linen background dates from around the
+This woolen tapestry on a white linen background is believed to date from the

-middle of the 12th Century, shortly after Sweden's conversion to
+late 13th Century, after Sweden's conversion to Christianity.

 The tapestry, originally from the Skog Church in Hälsingland, Sweden,

 has been in Stockholm's Museum of National Antiquities (Statens Historiska Museum)

 since 1914.
 It is more than just a tapestry, it tells a story of a culture in